-A. Commissioning during construction begins with a scoping meeting conducted by the CxA where the commissioning process and the draft Cx Plan is reviewed with the commissioning team members.
-After this meeting, the draft Cx Plan, which is initially provided prior to the scoping meeting, is then updated with the project specific communication protocols, Cx team contact

-- information, and the preliminary commissioning schedule, which is developed during the scoping meeting. - B. Additional meetings will be conducted as needed throughout construction.
-These meetings will be scheduled by the OPM, CxA and CM with necessary parties attending.
+- A. Commissioning during construction begins with a scoping meeting conducted by the CxA/BECxA where the commissioning process and the draft Cx Plan is reviewed with the commissioning team members.
+After this meeting, the draft Cx Plan, which is initially provided prior to the scoping meeting, is then updated with the project specific communication protocols, Cx team contact information, and the preliminary commissioning schedule, which is developed during the scoping meeting. - B. Additional meetings will be conducted as needed throughout construction.
+These meetings will be scheduled by the OPM, CxA/BECxA and CM with necessary parties attending.
 The meetings will be conducted in order to plan, scope, coordinate, schedule future activities and resolve problems.
-In general, the commissioning meetings will be held monthly during the construction period. - C. Equipment documentation is submitted to the CxA, concurrent with the normal submittals to the A/E, including detailed pre-startup checklists and startup procedures.
-Specific submittals requirements are detailed as referenced above, and in section 1.6 above. - D. The CxA works with the CM and its Subs in developing startup plans and startup documentation formats, including providing the Subs with prefunctional checklists to be completed, during the startup process.
-The prefunctional checklists are developed by the CxA for the equipment listed in 1.4 above, using the A/E approved submittals. - E. In general, the checkout and performance verification proceeds from simple to complex, from component level to equipment to systems and intersystem levels with prefunctional checklists being completed before functional testing. - F. The CxA will review shop drawings and material certifications, review reports from independent testing agencies, conduct independent on-site periodic construction observation and attend selected quality control-related and construction progress meetings. - G. The Subs, under their own direction, execute and document the prefunctional checklists and perform startup and initial checkout.
-The CxA documents that the checklists and startup were completed by the Subs.
-This will include the CxA witnessing start-up of selected equipment. - H. The CxA develops specific equipment and system functional performance test procedures.
-The CxA submits the proposed functional tests to the OPM, A/E and CM for their review and comment, and provides a copy of the proposed functional tests to the responsible Sub who shall review the tests for feasibility, safety and equipment warranty protection. - O&M data is submitted to the CxA prior to execution of functional tests.
+In general, the commissioning meetings will be held monthly during the construction period. - C. System and Equipment documentation is submitted to the CxA/BECxA, concurrent with the normal submittals to the A/E, including detailed pre-startup checklists and startup procedures.
+Specific submittals requirements are detailed as referenced above, and in section 1.6 above. - D. The CxA/BECxA works with the CM and Subcontractors in developing startup plans and startup documentation formats, including providing the Subcontractors with prefunctional checklists to be completed, during the startup process.
+The prefunctional checklists are developed by the CxA/BECxA for the equipment listed in 1.4 above, using the A/E approved submittals. - E. In general, the checkout and performance verification proceeds from simple to complex, from component level to equipment to systems and intersystem levels with prefunctional checklists being completed before functional testing. - F. The CxA/BECxA will review shop drawings and material certifications, review reports from independent testing agencies, conduct independent on-site periodic construction observation and attend selected quality control-related and construction progress meetings. - G. The Subcontractors, under their own direction, execute and document the prefunctional checklists and perform initial check out and startup.
+The CxA/BECxA documents that the checklists and startup were completed by the Subcontractor, obtains copies of all of the startup and/or preliminary test documentation.
+This will include the CxA/BECxA witnessing selected envelope systems, and start-up of selected equipment.

+- H. The CxA/BECxA develops specific building envelope system and MEP/Controls equipment functional performance test procedures.
+The CxA/BECxA submits the proposed functional tests to the OPM, A/E and CM for their review and comment, and provides a copy of the proposed functional tests to the responsible Subcontractor who shall review the tests for feasibility, safety and equipment warranty protection. - I. O&M data is submitted to the CxA/BECxA prior to execution of functional tests.
 The CxA reviews the documentation for completeness.
-The CxA also uses the documentation for reference during the functional testing. - J. Manufacturers will perform and document all specified Factory Testing and start-up.
-Copies of test reports are provided to the A/E and CxA for review. - K. The functional test procedures are executed by the contractor, under the direction of, and documented by the CxA. - L. Items of non-compliance in material, installation or startup are corrected at the Sub's expense and the system retested. - M. The CxA reviews, pre-approves and coordinates the training provided by the Subs and verifies that it was satisfactorily completed. - N. Commissioning is completed before owner occupancy/use. - O. Deferred testing is conducted, as specified in these specifications.
+The CxA/BECxA also uses the documentation for reference during the functional testing. - J. Manufacturers will perform and document all specified Factory Testing and start-up.
+Copies of test reports are provided to the A/E and CxA/BECxA for review. - K. The functional test procedures are executed by the contractor, under the direction of, and documented by the CxA/BECxA. - L. Items of non-compliance in material, installation or startup are corrected at the Subcontractors expense and the system retested. - M. The CxA reviews, pre-approves and coordinates the training provided by the Subcontractors and verifies that it was satisfactorily completed. - N. Commissioning is completed before owner occupancy/use. - O. Deferred testing is conducted, as specified in these specifications.